-Third-Style Painting It is likely that the Third Style of painting, also known as 'Ornamental' developed under Augustus and continued under Claudius (20BC -AD40-60).
-The style is simpler and more organised than the second style.
-The walls are more solid. with fewer dramatic architectural motifs.
-The central panel was usually painted quite dark,

-Pair of feminine theatrical masks decorating the walls of the House occasionally black, and the painting in the centre of the panel had become much smaller and was usually mounted on ornate and intricate painted candelabras.
+Third-style painting It is likely that the third style of painting, also known as 'ornamental', developed under Augustus and continued under Claudius (20 BC to AD 40-60).
+The style is simpler and more organised than that of the second style.
+The walls are more solid, with fewer dramatic architectural motifs.
+The central panel was usually painted quite dark, occasionally black, and the painting in the centre of the panel had become much smaller and was usually mounted on ornate and intricate painted candelabras.
 The borders of the panels were delicate frames of foliage arabesques, candelabras, masks and ribbons.
-One of the best examples is in the tablinum of the House of Marcus Lucretivs Fronto (IV.V.4-10) where the top part of the wall was painted in a delicate architectural fantasy, similar to the backdrop (scaenae frons) of a theatre.
+One of the best examples is in the tablinum of the House of Marcus Lucretius Fronto, where the top part of the wall was painted in a delicate architectural fantasy, similar to the backdrop (scaenae frons) of a theatre.
 Below the central panels, the dado painting showed a marvellous garden, complete with garden walls in white marble and embellished with an urn fountain and white marble benches awaiting prospective visitors.
-Fourth-Style Painting The Fourth Style of painting, covers a whole host of different styles and types of paintings and is of the Golden Bracelet situated in the southern district of Pompeii.